 An employee who resigns in writing may, with the Chapter Manager/Chapter President’s approval, withdraw the resignation and be restored to the vacated position provided the request for withdrawal is made prior to the effective date of resignation.

-C. Discharge:
+Discharge:

 Discharge is an involuntary employment termination initiated by the Chapter Manager/Chapter President for just cause.
 The Chapter Manager/Chapter President must provide a personnel action form to the employee including pertinent documentation to support the termination action.

-D. Termination at End of Temporary Employment:
+Termination at End of Temporary Employment:

 A temporary employee whose employment has a time limitation shall be subject to termination at any time with just cause, and the employee is not entitled to re-employment preference.

-E. Release of Probationary Period:
+Release of Probationary Period:

 An employee on probationary period may be terminated during the probationary period for just cause, and shall have no recourse to appeal the termination.

-F. Death:
+Death:

 Upon notification of an employee’s death, the Chapter Manager/Chapter President shall notify the Bááháálí Chapter.
 The Chapter Manager shall ensure that proper arrangements are made ensuring all benefits the deceased employee is entitled to be processed.
 The effective date of employment separation shall be the date of death and unless the employee was on leave without pay status, the employee shall be considered on pay status.

-G. Layoff:
+Layoff:

 An employee who is to be laid off shall be given fifteen (15) calendar days written notice.
 Notice of layoff may be less than the fifteen (15) calendar day requirement if stoppage of work results from circumstances which are beyond the control of the Chapter, i.e., program funding is terminated, positions are not funded, or funds are not available to continue program operations.
 Subject to applicable law, a regular status employee who is laid off shall be entitled to re-employment preference.

-H. Procedures for Termination:
+Procedures for Termination:

-1. The Administrative Assistant Office Specialist will prepare a PAF for the affected employee attached with the proper supporting documentations, (i.e. resignation letter, employment termination notification, etc.).
+The Administrative Assistant will prepare a PAF for the affected employee attached with the proper supporting documentations, (i.e. resignation letter, employment termination notification, etc.).

-2. The employee should sign the PAF and the Administrative Assistant Office Specialist will forward the PAF to the Chapter Manager/Chapter President for signature.
+The employee should sign the PAF and the Administrative Assistant will forward the PAF to the Chapter Manager/Chapter President for signature.

-3. The Chapter Manager/Chapter President will ensure that all Chapter property or funds owed to the Chapter are returned or satisfied.
+The Chapter Manager/Chapter President will ensure that all Chapter property or funds owed to the Chapter are returned or satisfied.
 The Bááháálí Chapter may withhold the final paycheck for deduction if any unsatisfied debts are owed.
 Authorization to withhold final paycheck for deduction form will be filled out prior to termination

-4. The Administrative Assistant Office Specialist will remove the employee from the payroll on the effective date of termination.
+The Administrative Assistant will remove the employee from the payroll on the effective date of termination.
 A copy of the signed PAF will be mailed to the employee.

-The Administrative Assistant Office Specialist will file documents accordingly.
+The Administrative Assistant will file documents accordingly.

-6. In the event that the terminating party is the Chapter Manager, the Chapter President shall sign the PAF and ensure that all Chapter property or funds owed to the Chapter are returned or satisfied.
+In the event that the terminating party is the Chapter Manager, the Chapter President shall sign the PAF and ensure that all Chapter property or funds owed to the Chapter are returned or satisfied.
 The Chapter President shall then proceed to find a temporary replacement until a qualified applicant is hired.